WHAT

 Frequently Asked Questions:

 A: Yes, the current staffing situation, basically the evaporation of a significant chunk of the service sector, has affected all health care settings, restaurants, retail and many other businesses.
 This has been fueled by government policies that continue to pay people not to work.
 We do not expect this to go on forever.
 People will have to go back to work.
 We currently offer paid training for Certified Nursing Assistants.
-Upon successful completion of the two week course, clinicals and testing, a CNA can make over $17 an hour here.
+Upon successful completion of the two week course, clinicals and testing, a CNA can make over $18 an hour here and there are currently premiums on top of that.
 The wages have never been higher.

 We were experiencing normal turnover during the early part of the pandemic, but we were not getting people to apply for our jobs.
 People were afraid of Covid and did not want to work in nursing homes when the news was probably accurately portraying them as ground zero.